yeikos/js.url/README.md

 ***

-**URL()**

-> Creates a new instance.

-returns instance.

-**URL(url)**

-_url: string, attributes object or DOM element._

-> Creates a new instance with an URL defined.

-returns instance.

 **URL(url, location)**

-_url: string, attributes object or DOM element._
+_url: string, attributes object or DOM element (optional)._

-_location: string, attributes object or DOM element._
+_location: string, attributes object or DOM element (optional)._

-> Creates a new instance with an URL defined in base to the location introduced.
+> Creates a new instance with an URL in base to the location introduced.

 returns instance.